Body image activists promote a message of acceptance and self-love.

 On social media, where this appreciation and affection for one’s self can wane with the better-than-perfect images so many people present, these activists fight back with hashtag campaigns such as #loveyourbody and #positivebodyimage.

 The idea is to help promote appreciation for the skin you’re in, to learn to love yourself exactly as you are.

 The message is optimistic and uplifting, but it carries with it several possible negative consequences.

-A British study found that only about 10 percent of obese people in Britain know they are overweight.
+A British study found that less than 10 percent or less of obese people in Britain know they are overweight.

-Additionally, only 10 percent of people in the study knew what their body mass index (BMI) was and what it meant for their health.
-People who did know their BMI, the researchers said, were more likely to classify themselves as obese.
+Additionally, only around 5-12 percent of people in the study knew what the low end of the body mass index (BMI) range for obese was.
+People with obesity who did know their BMI, the researchers said, were more likely to classify themselves as obese.

 Do people not know they are overweight or obese?
 Or are they in denial about a problem that feels too overwhelming to tackle?

 Researchers in this study concluded both possibilities are likely.